jcfr/SlicerQuickModelAlign/README.md

 ## Tutorial
 - Start 3D Slicer
-- Switch to "Quick Align" module (Modules > Registration > QuickAlign).
+- Switch to "QuickModelAlign" module (Modules > Registration > QuickModelAlign).
 If first time opening the module, wait for additional installations to complete
 - Import two 3D model files (supports .ply format only - for now) to compare on the left tab
 - Click 'Load Models': The two models will be reduced to point-cloud based representation, ready for alignment
 - Click 'Align Models': Wait about 5 seconds for software to run alignment & analysis